Art-Storefronts/artstorefronts-ui/README.md

 The components are based on [Shadcn](https://ui.shadcn.com).
 For detailed documentation and usage examples of the original components, please visit the [Shadcn documentation](https://ui.shadcn.com/docs).

+## Development

+### Add new components

+1. Create a component in the `src/components/ui` directory
+   - Name the component something like `component.tsx`
+2. Create a Storybook story in the `src/stories` directory
+   - Name the story something like `component.stories.tsx`

+### Update existing components

+1. Modify the component
+2. Create/update existing Storybook stories to include the new functionality

+### Run Storybook

+To run Storybook and view your new component:

+1. Run `yarn storybook`

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more details.